alessandroredrouge/Solar-Leads/Detailed Documentation.md

 5. **Feedback Loop for Continuous Improvement**: A system that allows user input and feedback to refine algorithms and improve data accuracy and efficiency over time.

-# Detailed Flow of Data and Information Through the Software
+# Detailed Description of Flow of Data and Information

 Let's go through the data flow step-by-step, involving each element in your software structure: